Glucosamine and Chondroitin For Dogs Can Be A Source of GI Distress and Other Health Issues

 Once we sat down and began talking through this it became harder to not address this potentially problematic supplement that has been adopted without much consideration as not only a treatment, but a preventative, and that many owners are choosing to introduce very early on to their puppies as a lifelong preventative.

-How Many Sources Glucosamine & Chondroitin Are You Giving Your Dog?
+How Many Sources of Glucosamine & Chondroitin Are You Giving Your Dog?

 Glucosamine and Chondroitin dog supplements are stabilized when manufactured with SALT.
-We strongly recommend you start paying attention to where and how much SALT you are actually giving your pet.
+We strongly recommend you start paying attention to where and how many salts you are actually giving your pet.